Skip to main content

 Pro Tip

 One-time Customers are often high-intent users.
-Use GrowthOptix to segment them and trigger outreach or marketing flows aimed at converting them into loyal subscribers.
+Use GrowthOptix to segment them and trigger outreach or marketing flows to convert them into loyal subscribers.